lucasvanmol/packet-storm/README.md

 # Packet Storm Challenge

 Submission for the packet storm challenge, optimized for execution time.
+Analyses the 1,000,000 packets in <60ms on my laptop.

 ## Usage